☙ My coat of arms ❧

 These arms were designed in conjunction with friends and the fine people on the Heraldry Discord guild.

 The shape of the field is generally inconsequential — shield, oval, lozenge, square, whatever.2 I do like to emblazon it as a triangle on occasion, such as on this website’s homepage, for some extra pride-themed pizzazz.

 Purple has always been one of my favourite colours; the connection with the LGBT community, as well as the grapes (of course), help bolster its symbolic value.
 When combined with gold, it looked a bit too, ah, Ukip-y for my tastes, so silver it was instead.

-The wavy division of the field is a subtle cant on genderfluidity, my name (Marijn, meaning “marine”), and my general affinity for water and the ocean (more on that later).
+The wavy division of the field is a subtle cant on genderfluidity, as well as referring to my general affinity for water and the ocean (more on that later).